Laura-Kam/Map-my-employee/README.md

 ## Instructions for users of the app

-clone the application, install dependencies, Inquirer, MySQL2, console.table.
+Clone the application, install dependencies, Inquirer, MySQL2, console.table.
 Run the schema and then seeds.sql files.
 Then Run the app using node index.js,

 ## Features of the project